billionsjoel/billionsjoel/README.md

 - 🎒 I taught C, C++ and Java for 3 years at Institute of Technology (SITM).

-- 💪 I have 3 years+ of remote work experience with devs from all over the world.
+- 💪 I have 3+ years of remote work experience with devs from all over the world.

 - 🛠️ I have built a few projects for the government of uganda.